Maple Glazed Carrots With Thyme and Orange Zest

 Baby carrots are a portion of carrot.
 Once full-sized carrots are harvested, they are washed, cut, peeled and polished into 2-inch pieces.
 Because of all the shaping and peeling, baby carrots lose some of the nutrients and flavor.
 They’re best for serving with flavorful dip, where you’re not depending on a strong carrot flavor.

-What to serve with this carrot recipe
+What to serve with maple glazed carrots

 They are a traditional side dish in an Easter dinner menu.
 And also a perfect Thanksgiving side dish.